Master of Public Health

 Course Name

-In this faculty-led, study-abroad program, you’ll attain public health foundational competencies and specialization competencies through applied practice in a global setting.
-You’ll tour and explore the health system and public health issues facing a host country by experiencing their healthcare, economic, political, legal, and cultural environments.
-This course helps you develop a thorough knowledge of global public health through a combination of pre-departure study, service learning, on-site lectures and presentations, and post-tour analysis and reflection.
+Demonstrate attainment of public health foundational competencies and specialization competencies through applied practice experience in a global setting.
+Faculty-led short-term study abroad program.
+Exploration of the healthcare system and public health issues facing global communities.
+Tour location and experience the healthcare, economic, political, legal, and cultural environment of a host country.
+Development of thorough knowledge of global public health through combination of pre-departure study, service learning, in-person lectures and presentations by host country experts and healthcare leaders, post-tour analysis and reflection.

-*It’s recommended that you complete all foundation and specialization courses prior to enrolling in COH 693A.
+Recommended: Prior completion of: all core and specialization courses prior to enrolling in COH 693B

 Capstone Course Requirement